XamlFlair/XamlFlair/README.md

 ![To animation](doc/gifs/TranslateTo.gif)

-> NOTE: It's important to note there is an exception to this rule for Color Animations, which is explained in the Base Animation Types section.
+> **Note**: It's important to note there is an exception to this rule for Color Animations, which is explained in the Base Animation Types section.

 ## Usage